Roofing Types

 Shingle Roofs

-Shingle roofs are very popular because they are cost-effective to install and last 20 to 50 years.
-Asphalt shingle roofs (also known as composition shingles, architectural shingles, and laminated shingles) are the classic residential roof and appear in many homes within the United States.
+Shingle roofs are very popular because they are cost-effective to install and last 20 to 30 years.
+Asphalt shingle roofs (also known as composition, architectural, and laminated) are the classic residential roof and appear in many homes within the United States.
 Shingle roofing works in steep-slope roofing applications and is low maintenance and fire-resistant.

 • Asphalt shingles consist of a durable fiberglass mat coated with asphalt and finished with ceramic mineral granules.
 Asphalt shingle roofing comes in a variety of colors to complement any combination of building materials and comes in three types.